satra/NiPyPe-Paper/nipype_paper.rst

 only the node but also all the nodes dependent on it (see Figure iterables\_vs\_mapnode).

-|image2|Figure iterables\_vs\_mapnode.
+|image0|Figure iterables\_vs\_mapnode.
 Branching the dependency tree
 using iterables and MapNodes.
-If we take the processing pipeline A and set iterables parameter of DataGrabber to list of two subjects NiPyPE will effectivelly execute graph B. Identical processing will be applied to evey subject from the list.
+If we take the processing pipeline A and set iterables parameter of DataGrabber to list of two subjects NiPyPe will effectivelly execute graph B. Identical processing will be applied to evey subject from the list.
 Iterables can be used in one graph on many levels - for example setting iterables on Smooth FWHM to a list of